 The Pier itself is actually quite therapeutic once you pass the arcades that you see on any beach front.

 It has a lovely restaurant where you can get smoked mackerel and mussels for £16 along with a pint!
 Not bad for lovely fresh sea food.

-While at Steele’s, you also get bread and butter, and a pot of tea included with your fish and chips meal and the marvelous stack of mushy peas you get with them!
+While at Steele’s, you also get bread and butter, and a pot of tea included with your fish and chips meal and a marvellous stack of mushy peas!